kubedb/docs/docs/guides/ferretdb/concepts/ferretdb.md

 ### spec.authSecret

-`spec.authSecret` is an optional field that points to a Secret used to hold credentials for `pgpool` `pcp` user.
-If not set, KubeDB operator creates a new Secret `{pgpool-object-name}-auth` for storing the password for `pgpool` pcp user for each Pgpool object.
+`spec.authSecret` is an optional field that points to a Secret used to hold credentials for `ferretdb`.
+If not set, KubeDB operator creates a new Secret `{ferretdb-object-name}-auth` for storing the password for `ferretdb` user for each FerretDB object.
+As FerretDB use backend's authentication mechanisms till now, this secret is basically a copy of backend postgres.

 We can use this field in 3 mode.
 1. Using an external secret.
-In this case, You need to create an auth secret first with required fields, then specify the secret name when creating the Pgpool object using `spec.authSecret.name` & set `spec.authSecret.externallyManaged` to true.
+In this case, You need to create an auth secret first with required fields, then specify the secret name when creating the FerretDB object using `spec.authSecret.name` & set `spec.authSecret.externallyManaged` to true.
 ```yaml
 authSecret:
   name: <your-created-auth-secret-name>
   externallyManaged: true
 ```

 2. Specifying the secret name only.
-In this case, You need to specify the secret name when creating the Pgpool object using `spec.authSecret.name`. `externallyManaged` is by default false.
+In this case, You need to specify the secret name when creating the FerretDB object using `spec.authSecret.name`. `externallyManaged` is by default false.
 ```yaml
 authSecret:
   name: <intended-auth-secret-name>